fowler-lab/amygda/README.md

 	$ ./analyse-plate-with-amygda.py --image sample-images/01/image-01-raw.png

+or equivalently

+	$ python analyse-plate-with-amygda.py --image sample-images/01/image-01-raw.png

 And should take no more than 10 seconds.
-No output is written to the terminal, instead you will find a series of new files have been written in the samples-images/01 folder.
+No output is written to the terminal, instead you will find a series of new files have been written in the `samples-images/01` folder.

 	$ ls sample-images/01/
 	PlateMeasurement.0460f5d7-f3b2-45f7-9cdc-2bd407ba0790.json